|Christina Oatfield, Law Apprentice at Cutting Edge Counsel, and Policy Director at the Sustainable Economies Law Center

 Christina Oatfield works at the Sustainable Economies Law Center as the Policy Director and at Cutting Edge Counsel as a legal apprentice.
 At SELC she advocates for laws that enable more sustainable, local and resilient economies.
 She managed the successful grassroots campaign to enact the California Homemade Food Act (AB 1616), a cottage food law for California.
 Her policy work currently focuses on small food enterprises and cooperatives of many kinds.
 She serves on the Steering Committees of both the California Food Policy Council and Slow Money Northern California.
 As part of the Law Office Study Program of the State Bar of California, she studies corporate and securities law, among other legal topics, with support from attorneys Kim Arnone and Jenny Kassan at Cutting Edge Counsel in Oakland.
 Christina earned her B.S. in Environmental Sciences at UC Berkeley where she wrote a thesis about student-run food cooperatives and co-founded the Berkeley Student Food Collective.
 Prior to working for SELC, Christina identified and counted insects in an agroecology lab, worked for a tech start-up, managed a green retail store, ran an underground restaurant, planned events and was an assistant at another nonprofit organization.

-Yassi holds a B.S. in Conservation & Resource Studies and minor in City & Regional Planning from U.C.
-Berkeley (’11).
+Yassi holds a B.S. in Conservation & Resource Studies and minor in City & Regional Planning from UC Berkeley (2011).
 While a student, she received numerous leadership awards, taught a student-led course on sustainable food systems, and co-founded and served on the board of Berkeley’s first student-run food collective.
-Yassi has been enrolled in the California State Bar’s Law Office Study Program since January of 2013 under the mentorship of attorney Janelle Orsi.
-Once a licensed attorney, Yassi intends to practice in the areas of food & farming, housing & land, community-owned renewable energy, and community currencies, and to continue to strengthen the grassroots sharing economy through local and regional policy change.
+She began the California State Bar’s Law Office Study Program (LOSP) in 2013 and spent all four years under the mentorship of attorney Janelle Orsi.
+Yassi completed the LOSP and passed the California bar exam in 2017.

 |Ricardo Samir Nuñez, Law Apprentice at the Sustainable Economies Law Center, and SELC Legal Services Program Director Ricardo coordinates the Resilient Communities Legal Café, a 6-month pilot program that provides direct legal support to individuals and groups working to create new solutions for resilient local economies in Oakland.
 He also manages SELC’s social media communication and community outreach, in addition to Co-opLaw.org, a collaborative legal resource library of SELC and the Green-Collar Communities Clinic (GC3).
 Ricardo is also participating in the Law Office Study Program of the State Bar of California under the auspices of Janelle Orsi.
 Ricardo is on the board of the Los Angeles Worker Ownership Resources and Cooperative Services (LAWORCS) Committee, an initiative to start a worker’s cooperative incubator for the greater L.A. area.
 Previously, Ricardo was a Homeless Prevention and Rapid Re-Housing Case Manager where he worked with low-income families to stop pending evictions and re-house our homeless neighbors in southern LA County.
 Prior to his housing work, Ricardo was a Rural Education Development Specialist in Zambia with the U.S. Peace Corps.
 Ricardo led efforts in capacity building with 15 rural, up-country schools, establishing two village based Women’s Cooperatives, and educating multiple Farmer’s Cooperatives on sustainable farming practices.|